 Make a quarantine birthday wishlist.

 Make a wishlist so that your birthday gifts are relevant or usable while you’re staying at home.
-Potential gift ideas include a gaming console, books or a Kindle, and streaming subscriptions.
+Potential gift ideas include a gaming console, books, and streaming subscriptions.

 Bake yourself a birthday cake.